-You might be familiar with the old adage of the “feedback sandwich” where you give someone negative feedback, ‘sandwiched’ in between two positive pieces of feedback.
-While this specific format isn’t strictly necessary to give effective feedback, we do recommend providing more reinforcing than redirecting feedback does hold merit.
-That’s why we’ve provided more examples of reinforcing feedback, and why in our employee effectiveness surveys participants can choose up to five strengths and only up to three areas of improvement.
+You might be familiar with the old adage of the “feedback sandwich" in which you "sandwich" negative feedback in between two pieces of positive pieces feedback.
+While this "sandwich" format isn’t strictly necessary to give effective feedback, we do recommend providing more reinforcing than redirecting feedback.
+That’s one of the reasons why participants in our employee effectiveness surveys can choose up to five strengths, but only up to three areas of improvement.

-Now that we’ve explored the two types of feedback and how to balance them, let’s look at some examples for both.
+Now that we’ve explored the two types of feedback and how to balance them, let’s look at some examples.

-Josh Sloan, People Scientist and Data Lab lead at Culture Amp says, “Feedback doesn’t have to be when you’re sitting down for a one-on-one meeting.
+“Feedback doesn’t have to be when you’re sitting down for a 1-on-1 meeting.
 It’s valuable to get feedback (especially when it’s positive) at any time.
-It’s like when you get a present on a day that’s not your birthday - it’s extra special because it’s unexpected.”
+It’s like when you get a present on a day that’s not your birthday – it’s extra special because it’s unexpected.”

 Use these examples as a framework, adjusting the language to what feels natural.

 1. “Something I really appreciate about you is...."

-Example: “Something I really appreciate about you is your aptitude for problem solving in a proactive way."
+Example: “Something I really appreciate about you is your aptitude for problem-solving."